 • HDMI monitor & connecting cable

-I used an Apple laptop (a MacBook Pro) to write the SD card.
-I only used what comes with it, built in.
-The laptop does not have an SD card reader but older laptop's may not in which case an adaptor is needed to connect the blank SD card up to a USB port.
-A suitable adaptor, more commonly used to pull photographs off SD cards from digital cameras, is shown in figure 1.
+As mentioned above, I used an Apple laptop to write the SD card.
+Mine has a built in SD card reader but older laptop's may not in which case an adaptor is needed to connect the blank SD card up to a USB port.
+A suitable adaptor, more commonly used to pull photographs & video off SD cards from digital cameras, is shown in figure 1.

-We're now going to access the command line within the Mac using the 'Terminal' app.
-Figure 7 shows where this can be found using 'Finder'.
+We're now going to access the command line within the Mac using the Terminal app.
+Figure 4 shows where this can be found using Finder.
 It's within Utilities in the Applications folder.

-Double click on the image of the monitor in the finder window to open the Terminal window shown in figure 8.
+Double click on the image of the monitor in the Finder window to open the Terminal window shown in figure 5.

-Plug in the blank SD card via the adaptor into a USB port.
+Plug in the blank SD card to the laptop.
 Into Terminal again type df -h and compare your output with what was obtained previously.
-Mine is shown in figure 10.
+Mine is shown in figure 7.

 The crucial line is the one that runs;

-which was not present before and so must be the blank 4 GB SD card.
-This is further confirmed by the fact it is Untitled.
+which was not present before and so must be the blank 2 GB SD card.
 We want the device name, which in my case is /dev/disk1s1 but *BE CAREFUL* yours may be different.
 Now unmount with the command;

 diskutil unmount /dev/disk1s1